aces/Loris-MRI/docs/scripts_md/concat_mri.md

 will be the first element in the list of dimension names).
 Note that `mincresample` might be called on a specific file before the actual merging takes place (see `-nonslicetolerance` above).
 Finally, note that merging of the MINC files is done with `mincconcat`.

-# TO DO

-Nothing.

-# BUGS

-None reported.

 # LICENSING